bojanz/broom/README.md

 ## Authentication

-An access token can be set on the profile (via `broom init --token`) or provided per-operation (via `broom --token`).
+An access token can be set on the profile (via `broom add --token`) or provided per-operation (via `broom --token`).
 This is the usual way of sending API keys.

 For more advanced use cases, Broom supports fetching an access token through an external command:
 ```
-    broom init api openapi.json --token-cmd="sh get-token.sh"
+    broom add api openapi.json --token-cmd="sh get-token.sh"
 ```

 The external command can do a 2-legged OAuth request via curl, or it can retrieve an API key from a vault.